 Art, Sensory, Math, Language, Computer, Dramatic Play, and Child-Initiated Activities

 (Diapering is provided and supervised on an as needed basis; potty training encouraged.)

 Our year-end milestones

-While each day is a fun new adventure at TLE®, the lessons and early childhood education curriculum are preparing your child to meet important end-of-year goals — to ensure development at the right pace.
+Every day will be a fun new adventure at TLE® for your little one, and while our lessons and curriculum prepare them to meet important goals, we want to ensure they are developing at the right pace.

 Our enrichment programs are an extension of the curriculum, providing in-depth, hands-on learning experiences to our little learners enabling them to develop mastery in a fun and engaging manner.
 At no additional cost, our enrichment curriculum provides a home-to-school connection for all children with specifically chosen kits to take home following each session, allowing the continuation of the child’s passion outside of the classroom.